Cowles Media Company

 Cowles Media Company (/koʊlz/ KOHLZ) (1935-1998) was a newspaper, magazine and information publishing company based in Minneapolis, Minnesota in the United States.
 The company operated Cowles Business Media, Cowles Creative Publishing, and Cowles Enthusiast Media units.

-Owners of the Minneapolis Star-Tribune from 1935 to 1998, other newspapers owned at one time by Cowles Media and its affiliates included the Des Moines Register, the Buffalo Courier-Express, the Scottsdale Progress and the Rapid City Journal.
-The company also owned the Register and Tribune Syndicate (established in 1922).
+Its flagship publication was the Minneapolis Star-Tribune.
+Other papers owned by the company at one time were the Des Moines Register, the Buffalo Courier-Express, the Scottsdale Progress and the Rapid City Journal.
+The company also owned the Register and Tribune Syndicate.